Provide essential support students need to navigate their stressors.

 In addition to school counselors, psychologists, and other school mental health professionals utilizing SEL strategies during counseling, SEL curriculum can also be implemented district-wide in classrooms and other group settings on school campuses.
 SEL curriculum provides tangible lessons with actionable tools and strategies, helping students become more comfortable with coping with academic stress.
 Lessons include topics such as creating goals, setting and enforcing boundaries, healthy strategies for dealing with stress, and effective communication tools.

 Through lessons around these topics and others like them, students develop their social-emotional learning skills, resulting in better academic, emotional, and social outcomes.
-And Navigate360’s research-backed, grade-specific SEL curriculum—Suite360—is delivered digitally, meeting students where they are for maximum learning and understanding.
+And Navigate360’s research-backed, grade-specific SEL curriculum—Compass Curriculum—is delivered digitally, meeting students where they are for maximum learning and understanding.
 This gives districts and schools the flexibility of having these lessons completed asynchronously by students or led by school staff in a group or classroom setting.

 Click here to learn more about our SEL curriculum, or schedule a consultation to have your questions answered and get the ball rolling on providing the essential social-emotional learning support students need to navigate their stressors—school-related and otherwise.